DataPhilly/projects/COC.md

 ## IV.
 Contact Information

 For questions or concerns, please contact [insert contact information for DataPhilly organizers].

-By participating in DataPhilly events, you agree to abide by this Code of Conduct.
-We appreciate your cooperation in maintaining a respectful and inclusive environment.

 ## V. Examples and Additional Information